tailwindlabs/tailwindcss/source/docs/configuring-variants.blade.md

 ---

-The `variants` section is where you control which [state variants](/docs/state-variants) are generated for each core utility plugin.
+The `variants` section is where you control which [pseudo-class variants](/docs/pseudo-class-variants) are generated for each core utility plugin.

 ```js
 // tailwind.config.js